bryanyee/simple-jwt-authentication/express-api/readme.md

     password=<password>
 ```

-To make an authenticated api call with an access token:
+To make an api call with an access token to a priveleged endpoint:
 ```
 GET /profile
   Headers: